AnnieYurongHuang/DESIGNTK-531---Assignment-Week-9/README.md

 - Adafruit libraries for motor control

 ## Setup Instructions
+- Ensure that you have your virtual env set up in both Raspbery Pi and your termainal.

 ### Setting Up the Raspberry Pi
 1. **Install the Raspbian OS**: Download and install the Raspberry Pi OS onto your Raspberry Pi.